 4. Assuming Work is “Off the Clock” … When It’s Not

-Many problems can arise when it comes to employers assuming work is “off the clock”.
-Pre-shift and post-shift work is compensable if it involves the employee performing his/her “principle activity”.
+Many problems can arise when it comes to employers assuming work is “off the clock.”
+Pre-shift and post-shift work is compensable if it involves the employee performing his/her “principal activity.”
 These can include pre-shift meetings, work during meal periods, taking work home, and after-hour calls.

-EPAY includes an advanced time and labor management solution that makes it easy to track employee worktime precisely, even tricky areas like overtime and meal breaks.
-Plus, its unified with our robust payroll engine, ensuing employees are paid correctly for their work time.
+EPAY includes an advanced time and labor management solution that makes it easy to track employee work time precisely, even tricky areas like overtime and meal breaks.
+Plus, it's unified with our robust payroll engine, ensuring employees are paid correctly for their work time.

 Want help avoiding wage and hour pitfalls?
 Learn more about how EPAY Systems’ time and attendance system can keep accurate track of your employees – request a demo today.

-If you want to avoid fees, fines and courtrooms—and what employer doesn’t? —download the digital guide to learn 10 wage and hour pitfalls, so you can take steps to steer clear.
+If you want to avoid fees, fines, and courtrooms, download the digital guide to learn 10 wage and hour pitfalls, so you can take steps to steer clear.